svought/csci-366-fall2021-private/c/battlebit/README.md

 The grading will break down like so:

-* 70% automated tests
+* 85% automated tests
-* 20% recorded demo
-* 10% code quality and proper synchronization
+* 15% code quality